-Members of Genesis Medical Scheme can look forward to enhanced benefits in 2016, while, for the fourth year running enjoy the lowest contribution increases in the open schemes market.
+Genesis members can look forward to enhanced benefits in 2016, while, for the 4th year running, also enjoy the lowest medical aid contribution increases.

-With most open schemes having announced their 2016 contributions increases at almost double the Consumer Price Index (CPI), healthcare inflation will again far outstrip the average salary increase and many consumers will be faced with the harsh reality of ever-decreasing disposable income and the prospect of having to ‘buying down’ on their private healthcare cover.
-Over the last 5 years, CPI has averaged 5.2% per year, while medical care and related healthcare inflation have, in the same period, averaged about 9%.
+Open schemes have announced their 2016 contributions increases at almost double the Consumer Price Index (CPI).
+Healthcare inflation will again far outstrip the average salary increase.
+Many consumers will be faced with the harsh reality of ever-decreasing disposable income and the prospect of having to ‘buying down’ on their private healthcare cover.
+Over the last 5 years, CPI has averaged 5.2% per year.
+Medical care and related healthcare inflation have, in the same period, averaged about 9%.

-“There’s little doubt that the medical scheme industry is under threat of becoming increasingly unaffordable and unsustainable as members are overwhelmed by financial priorities.
-With about one third of households with medical scheme coverage spending more than 10% of their monthly income on medical aid contributions, the debilitating effects of the continuous above CPI annual increases often result in them downgrading their level of health cover, or abandoning it altogether, thereby placing an even bigger burden on the failing state healthcare system,” said Genesis Scheme Executive, Brian Watson.
+“There’s little doubt that the medical scheme industry is under threat of becoming increasingly unaffordable and unsustainable.
+Members are overwhelmed by financial priorities.
+About one third of households with medical scheme coverage spend more than 10% of their monthly income on medical aid contributions.
+The debilitating effects of the continuous above CPI annual increases often result in them downgrading their level of health cover, or abandoning it altogether.
+As a result, an even bigger burden is, as a result, placed on the failing state healthcare system,” said Genesis Scheme Executive, Brian Watson.

-Genesis is one of the few open medical schemes in South Africa which is self-administered and as a result, has amongst the lowest administration costs in the market.
+Genesis is one of the few open medical schemes in South Africa which is self-administered.
+As a result, it has amongst the lowest administration costs in the market.
 Genesis has managed to build up reserves greater than five times the legal minimum, demonstrating beyond doubt the scheme’s ability to pay claims and confirming that bigger is not necessarily better.

-“Genesis’ below average increases over the last few years stand as testament to the benefits of self-administration, prudent risk management and fiscal discipline within the scheme, in the interest of its members,” said Watson.
+“Genesis’ below average increases over the last few years stand as testament to the benefits of self-administration, prudent risk management and fiscal discipline within the scheme.
+This is in the interest of all its members,” said Watson.

-Towers Watson, a global professional services organisation, and GTC Healthcare, a financial services organisation have both independently endorsed Genesis’ offering in their 2015 medical scheme surveys, indicating that Genesis Medical Scheme offers some of the best value-for-money comprehensive and hospital plan benefit options in South Africa.
+Towers Watson, a global professional services organisation, and GTC Healthcare, a financial services organisation, have both independently endorsed Genesis’ offering in their 2015 medical scheme surveys.
+Their survey results indicated that Genesis Medical Scheme offers some of the best value-for-money comprehensive and hospital plan benefit options in South Africa.

-“Year on year, Genesis continues its consumer-centric approach by providing members with access to quality healthcare services without making use of designated service provider networks (DSPs) that, not only prove to be unpopular amongst some members, but where the quality, care and co-ordination of treatment is often questioned.
+“Year on year, Genesis continues its consumer-centric approach by providing members with access to quality healthcare services without making use of designated service provider networks (DSPs).
 The scheme’s value-proposition is based on the funding of catastrophic events, like accidents, illnesses and diseases, in order to keep contributions as low as possible,” Watson said.

 Genesis, which is approaching its 21st anniversary, has become an industry thought leader and a catalyst for legislative change.
 It is a well-established, prominent player in the highly competitive open medical schemes industry.